dragonfly28/refarch_cosys/README.md

 # refarch_cosys
-Examples for RefArch integration with CoSys
+Example for an reference architecture application which integrates with CoSys.